newjoker6/Faux-OS/README.md

 # PseudoOS
-A fake operating system that functions similar to a virtual machine but can have its own applications developed for it and installed
+A fake operating system that functions similar to a virtual machine but can have its own applications developed for it and installed.
+Complete with user registration and login screen.